Advertiser Disclosure

 Is credit card insurance worth it?

-However, in the case where no other insurance applies, or if the airline or insurance company does not pay the claim in full, credit card insurance can be beneficial and worth it.
+Most credit card insurance protections offer secondary coverage, so you must first file a claim with any other insurance that might apply.
+When no other insurance applies, or if the airline or insurance company does not pay the claim in full, credit card insurance can be beneficial and worth it.

 Also, there is no additional cost for the insurance that comes on your credit card.

-Does credit card insurance cover COVID-19?
+Does credit card insurance cover illness?

 How can I tell if my card has travel insurance?

+You can also access these documents by logging in to your credit card account online.
 Another option is to call the number on the back of your card.

 Christine Krzyszton's image